newtype0096/screen-text-translator/README.md

 ## How to use

 - First, set the area to capture by selecting the area in the translation mode.
 (Shift + S)

+※ No other program should overlap the set area.
 - Check your Azure subscription key and start translating.
 (Shift + A)

 ## For Developers